ELIFE-ASU/CBRdb/README.md

 Furthermore, it provides a framework so the network can be extended and further issues can be addressed.

 To start everything locally, you can look at run_all.py, which will take you through the whole data pipeline.
 Otherwise, you can run each part by itself.
+To sidestep installation checkout [Binder](https://mybinder.org/v2/gh/ELIFE-ASU/CBRdb/HEAD).

 For further information, see the preprint on [ChemRxiv](https://chemrxiv.org/engage/chemrxiv/article-details/67c28c046dde43c908f7aa37).